 You can see the full list of documents for a freelance visa on the official website.

-These particular professions can receive a freelance visa more easily and don’t need to fulfil many requirements as another category.
+These particular professions can receive a freelance visa more easily and don’t need to fulfill many requirements as another category.

 If you are not a Freiberufler, you are Selbständiger (self-employed).
-You still can apply for a freelance visa but requirements are different.
+You can still apply for a freelance visa, but the requirements are different.

 Selbständige will need to open a business/trade (Gewerbe) in order to work in Germany.
 You can see the full list of documents on the official website.